‘We can’t wait any longer’ to address climate crisis, Biden says in signing orders

 Former President Donald Trump, who ridiculed the science of climate change, withdrew the U.S. from the Paris global climate accord, opened more public lands to coal, gas and oil production and weakened regulation on fossil fuel emissions.
 Experts say these emissions are heating the Earth’s climate dangerously and worsening floods, droughts and other natural disasters.

-Currently, 61 percent of the nation’s electric power comes from natural gas and coal, 20 percent from nuclear and 17 percent from wind, solar and other renewable energy, the U.S. Energy Information Administration says.
+Currently, 61 percent of the nation’s electricity comes from natural gas and coal, 20 percent from nuclear and 17 percent from wind, solar and other renewable energy, the U.S. Energy Information Administration says.

 Georgia Tech climate scientist Kim Cobb said that “if this Day 7 momentum is representative of this administration’s 4-year term, there is every reason to believe that we might achieve carbon neutrality sooner than 2050,” even as key roadblocks lie ahead.